 The Doctorate of Nursing Practice (DNP) represents the highest level of preparation in nursing practice based on nursing science and prepares leaders for nursing practice.
 This program builds upon the base of a Master’s Degree in Nursing Preparation in Nurse Practitioner (NP) and Clinical Nurse Specialty (CNS) programs and excellence of practice based on validations by standard sets of competencies in national certification processes and specialty credentials.
-The Beth-El College at UCCS program is based upon The Essentials of Doctoral Education for Advanced Nursing Practice from the American Association of College of Nursing (AACN, 2006) and the National Organization of Nurse Practitioner Faculties (NONPF, 2006) Practice Doctorate Nurse Practitioner Entry-Level Competencies.
-In 2010, the DNP Program at Beth-El College of Nursing and Health Sciences was accredited by the Commission of Collegiate Nursing Education, the accrediting body of the AACN.
+The Helen and Arthur E. Johnson Beth-El College of Nursing and Health Sciences program is based upon The Essentials of Doctoral Education for Advanced Nursing Practice from the American Association of College of Nursing (AACN, 2006) and the National Organization of Nurse Practitioner Faculties (NONPF, 2014) Nurse Practitioner Core Competencies.
+In 2015, the DNP Program at Helen and Arthur E. Johnson Beth-El College of Nursing and Health Sciences was reaccredited by the Commission of Collegiate Nursing Education, the accrediting body of the AACN.

 DNP Program Outcomes

 Upon completion of the DNP program, the graduate will be able to:

 The final requirement of the DNP project is a scholarly manuscript.
 Students are strongly encouraged to submit their scholarly manuscript for publication.
 An example of a published Capstone Project manuscript is:

 Sweeney, T.J., Kenny, D.J., and Schubert, C.C.
 (2013).
 Inpatient insulin pump therapy.
 Journal for Nurses in Professional Development, 29(2).
 84-89.